semchan/DCT_Pruning/README.md

 # Discrete Cosine Transform for Filter Pruning
 This Repository mainly introduces a method of channel pruning using discrete cosine transform.
-Part of the code is referenced from CVPR 2020, oral: [HRank: Filter Pruning using High-Rank Feature Map](https://github.com/lmbxmu/HRankPlus).
+Part of the code is referenced from: [HRank: Filter Pruning using High-Rank Feature Map](https://github.com/lmbxmu/HRankPlus).
 Thanks for their great work before.

 The following is the framework of this method: